2008 Iowa Hawkeyes football team: Coaching rumors

 Following Michigan's loss to Appalachian State, rumors about the possibility of Ferentz becoming Michigan's head coach began to circulate.
-LSU coach Les Miles was widely believed to be Michigan's top choice for the job, but any chance of that happening likely ended when LSU extended Miles' contract through 2012.
+LSU coach Les Miles was widely believed to be Michigan's top choice for the job, LSU extended Miles' contract through 2012.
 Ferentz's relationship with Michigan president Mary Sue Coleman may have contributed to the rumor, as Coleman was the president at Iowa when Ferentz was hired.
 However, indications that the rumor was false were revealed when Iowa's sports information director, Phil Haddy, reported that Michigan had not asked for permission to talk with Ferentz.
 It was a point reiterated by Gary Barta, Iowa's athletic director.
 Ferentz's contract has a clause requiring him to contact Barta when talking to other schools, which indicates that he was not a candidate to become Michigan's next head coach.
 On December 16, West Virginia's Rich Rodriguez was hired as Carr's successor at Michigan.

 Soon thereafter, Ferentz was once again rumored for a coaching job, this time for the Baltimore Ravens.
 Ferentz was an assistant head coach at Baltimore for six years, and became a "respected assistant" in his time there.
 However, when asked about the Baltimore job, Ferentz said, "I've got a great job here, and with that being said, I'm sure Baltimore will get a top-notch coach."
 Ferentz also cited wanting to see his son James – who is slated to be a freshman at Iowa in 2008 – play every weekend.
 The Ravens eventually hired Philadelphia Eagles secondary coach John Harbaugh on January 18, 2008.